 Meterpreter has some very useful functions for registry interaction.
 Let’s look at the options.

-Here we can see there are various options we can utilize to interact with the remote system.
+Here we can see there are various options we can use to interact with the remote system.
 We have the full options of reading, writing, creating, and deleting remote registry entries.
 These can be used for any number of actions, including remote information gathering.
-Using the registry, one can find what files have been utilized, web sites visited in Internet Explorer, programs utilized, USB devices utilized, and so on.
+Using the registry, one can find what files have been used, web sites visited in Internet Explorer, programs used, USB devices used, and so on.